demonixis/FSOpenXRHandTracking/README.md

 It's also possible to use the Enhanced Input System to trigger an `UInputAction` during a finger pinch.
 Check the `RegisterInputAction(UInputAction* InInputAction, const EFSOpenXRPinchFingers Finger)` function.
 You can control the pinch detection threshold using the `PinchThreshold` parameter.

 ### Hand Ray follower
-You can setup an hand ray (for instance a scaled cylinder and a `UWidgetInteractionComponent`).
-The system will move the hand ray at the correct hand location and rotation, adding an angle to the ray and a lag.
-The lag is required because it's the hand is constantly moving and you can't interact easily with UI without that.
-To enable this feature, you've to first register a `USceneComponent` that will be moved using the `RegisterHandRay(USceneComponent* InRayContainer)`
+You can setup a hand ray (for instance a scaled cylinder and a `UWidgetInteractionComponent`).
+The system will move the hand ray at the correct location and rotation, adding an angle to the ray and some lag.
+The lag is required because the hand is constantly moving and you can't interact easily with UI elements without that.
+To enable this feature, you've to first register a `USceneComponent` node, that will be moved using the `RegisterHandRay(USceneComponent* InRayContainer)`

 #### Hand Ray settings
 | Parameter | Description | Default |